SivakamiKrish/Sql-Queries-project/README.md

 Aggregate the total amount by city and year, with the years sorted in descending order.

--- find the film title that are less than 3 in stock using having select f.film_id,f.title,count(inventory_id) from film f join inventory i on f.film_id=i.film_id group by f.film_id,f.title having count(inventory_id)<3
+select f.film_id,f.title,count(inventory_id) from film f join inventory i on f.film_id=i.film_id group by f.film_id,f.title having count(inventory_id)<3

--- find the list of inactive customers who had done the payment between 2007-02-01 to 2007-03-01
+Retrieve the titles of films with fewer than 3 copies in stock, using the 'HAVING' clause.

 select c.* from customer c
 join payment p on c.customer_id=p.customer_id where p.payment_date between '2007-02-01' and '2007-03-01' and active=0

--- find the rental details where film name starts with C or A
+Identify the customers who are currently inactive and made payments between February 1, 2007, and March 1, 2007.

 select r.* from rental r
 join inventory i on r.inventory_id=i.inventory_id join film f on i.film_id=f.film_id where title like 'C%' or title like 'A%'

--- find the second highest payment
+Retrieve rental details for films whose titles start with the letters 'C' or 'A'.

 select distinct amount from payment where amount not in (select max(amount) from payment
 )
 order by amount desc limit 1

--- Number of distinct active  customers in any 3 countries
+Retrieve the payment amount that is the second highest.

 select distinct count(*) from customer c join address ad on c.address_id=ad.address_id